hendemic/network-eval-service/README.md

 - Internet access for downloading dependencies and container images

 #### Proxmox LXC Installation Considerations
-It is recommended that you use a Debian 12 LXC.
+It is recommended that you use a Debian 12 LXC if installing on Proxmox.
 Set up your new container, and then make sure required packages are installed.

 ```bash
 apt update && apt install git curl sudo